Generic selectors

 • Scientific name: Melanotaenia spp.

-• Care level: Easy-moderate
+• Care level: Easy to moderate

 • Minimum tank size: 30 gallons